Edivri/javascriptFunctions/README.md

 # javascriptFunctions
- Using baisc JS function features to build a rock paper scissors ap
+ Using basic JS function features to build a rock paper scissors app Along with an arithmetic operation function